Lesterpaintstheworld/terminal-velocity/team_story/demande.md

    - Impact émotionnel
    - Clarté du message

-### Hors Scope
+### Scope Limitations
-- Détails techniques
-- Recherche scientifique
-- Design visuel
-- Marketing
+- The mission will focus on developing personality traits, backstory, and interaction mechanisms.
+- It will not cover marketing strategies or user testing at this stage.
+- Military aspects, technical details, artistic questions, and unrelated personal conflicts are out of scope.

 ## Livrables Attendus
 ### Narrative Outline